-- principally, differentiation between (i) observables what is already known or is detected/fixed in the experiment like target, incident particle, detected ejectiles or products including energy, angle, combinations among them (coincidence) etc. - they are well defined by physics, have conventional abbreviations, are easily coded; and (ii) derived physical quantities - what was reported in the paper as quantitative characteristics of the reaction proceeding via pathway specified in the experiment - they are derived from detector counts, processed and corrected to derive a physical quantity which is independent of the measuring procedure but may have many representations (even depend on the author preference). - technically, replacement of the present A(a,b)B,SF5,...,SF9 string and COMMON/DATA blocks by one (or two) block(s): reaction string/block (e.g. A{atr}(a{atr})C{atr}(b{atr})B{atr}) and Quantities or DATA (grouped in classes according to the physical meaning, e.g. SIGMA{atr}, RESONANCE{atr}, LEVEL_DENSITY etc.).
-Usage of XML technology with flexible format and option to describe the physical variable via a set of attributes (atr ≡ named_parameter and value) looks to be a possible new approach.
+- principally, differentiation between (i) observables what is already well known or is detected/fixed in the experiment like target, incident particle, detected ejectiles or products including energy, angle, combinations among them (coincidence) etc. they are well defined by physics, have conventional abbreviations, are easily coded; and (ii) derived physical quantities what was reported in the paper as quantitative characteristics of the reaction proceeding via pathway specified in the experiment they are derived from detector counts, processed and corrected to report a physical quantity which is independent of the measuring procedure and may have different representations depending on the author preference. - technically, replacement of the present A(a,b)B,SF5,..,SF9 string and COMMON/DATA blocks by one (or two) block(s): reaction string/block (e.g. A{atr}(a{atr})C{atr}(b{atr})B{atr}) and Quantities or DATA (grouped in classes according to the physical meaning, e.g. SIGMA{atr}, RESONANCE{atr}, LEVEL\DENSITY etc.).
+Usage of XML technology with flexible format and option to describe the physical variable via a set of attributes (atr is pair of named parameter and its value) looks to be a possible approach.

-This may result in more flexibility for compilation and more understanding for end-users of the coding of Reaction and Quantities, since it allows (i) more natural (accepted in physics) syntax for exclusive A(a,xb)C, compound A+a \rightarrow C \rightarrow B+b and other complex reactions; (ii) specification of all parameters relevant for physical variables in one logical place via attributes (e.g., Incident_Particle{type, energy, spin, ...}) or their experimentally fixed combination (Correlation{ejectile1{energy, angle,...},ejectile2{...},compound{resonance,spin,...}, ...}) that fully specify reaction pathway and its unique probability; (iii) long named and human understandable designations for quantities instead of short abbreviations or code words; (iv) introduction of new attributes for testing purpose without crashing checking codes; (iv) inter-communication with other databases as soon as they use XML as well.
+This may result in more flexibility for compilation and more understanding for end-users of the coding of Reaction and Quantities, since it allows:

+- (i) more natural (accepted in physics) syntax for exclusive A(a,xb)C, compound A+a $\rightarrow$ C $\rightarrow$ B+b and other complex reactions; - (ii) specification of all parameters relevant for physical variables in one logical place via attributes (e.g., Incident\Particle{type, energy, spin, ...}) or their experimentally fixed combination (Correlation{ejectile1{energy, angle,...}, ejectile2{...}, compound{resonance, spin,...}, ...}) that fully specify reaction pathway and its unique probability; - (iii) long named and human understandable designations for quantities instead of short abbreviations or code words; - (iv) introduction of new attributes for testing purpose without crashing checking codes; - (v) inter-communication with other databases as soon as they use XML as well.

-Proposals for new coding were given for ${}^{12}C({}^{14}N,d){}^{24}Mg^(\alpha){}^{20}Ne(g.s.)$ reaction (by comparing with existing Entry T0117003) and for resonance parameters derived from (n,γ) (Entry 12633002).
+Proposals for new coding were given for $^{12}\text{C}(^{14}\text{N,d})^{24}\text{Mg}(\alpha)^{20}\text{Ne(g.s.)}$ reaction (by comparing with existing Entry T0117003) and for resonance parameters derived from $(n,\gamma)$ (Entry 12633002).
 The number of Entries in EXFOR reporting the data measured by coincidence technique is estimated as ~1500 or ~7%.
-The number of Entries where multiple reaction string formalism is used to define the resonance parameters seems to be of the same order.
+The number of Entries where multiple reaction string formalism is used to define the resonance parameters probably is of the same order.